EX LIBRIS ASSOCIATION

 North Toronto Stamp Club – Director at Large

-Lorne Bruce, Ontario
+Lorne Bruce, Guelph, Ont.

-Webmaster, Biographies Project, ELA board (ex officio)
+Website and Biographies Project, ELA board (ex officio)

-Studied history at McMaster University (1972) and library science (1975) at the Western University in London.
+Lorne studied history at McMaster University (1972) and library science (1975) at the Western University in London.

-Lorne worked as the chief librarian in two smaller Ontario public libraries at Hanover and King City for several years after graduation.
-After 1982, he has been at the University of Guelph Library in various public service roles, most recently as Head of Archival and Special Collections.
-In 1993–94, he served as President of the University of Guelph Faculty Association.
+He worked as the chief librarian in two smaller Ontario public libraries.
+After 1982, he was at the University of Guelph Library in various public service roles, most recently as Head of Archival and Special Collections.
+In 1993–94, he served as President of the University of Guelph Faculty Association and in 2012–13 he was President of the Ex Libris Association.

-Author of numerous articles and books on library history such as Free Books for All: The Public Library Movement in Ontario, 1850–1930 (Dundurn, 1994) which complements his Places to Grow: Public Libraries and Communities in Ontario, 1930–2000 (rev. 2020).
+He is the author of numerous articles and books on library history such as Free Books for All: The Public Library Movement in Ontario, 1850–1930 (1994) which complements Places to Grow: Public Libraries and Communities in Ontario, 1930–2000 (rev. 2020).
 Recently published a biography of George Locke (2021).
-He is currently researching and publishing on various aspects of library history across Canada.
+His current internet site, Library History Today Blog at https://libraries-today.blogspot.com, discusses many issues, events, and publications in Canadian library history.

 Donna Burton, Niagara area of Ontario